vega/vega-lite/docs/tutorial.md

 permalink: /docs/tutorial.html
 ---

-This tutorial describes the basic set up to show [this basic Vega-Lite visualization](demo.html) on a web page.
+This tutorial describes the basic setup to show [this basic Vega-Lite visualization](demo.html) on a web page.
-Similar tutorial exist for [D3](http://bost.ocks.org/mike/bar/) and [Vega](https://github.com/vega/vega/wiki/Tutorial) but as you will see, creating a bar chart in Vega-Lite is much easier!
+Similar tutorials exist for [D3](http://bost.ocks.org/mike/bar/) and [Vega](https://github.com/vega/vega/wiki/Tutorial) but, as you will see, creating a bar chart in Vega-Lite is much easier!

-Here is the bare minimum HTML file to get Vega-Lite with inline values working in a webpage.
+Here is the bare minimum HTML file to get Vega-Lite working with inline values in a webpage.

 ```html
 <!DOCTYPE html>